 we are in touch with the patent clinic at Wayne State University for the patent or copyright of our menu and the video game on 'disruptive eating.'
 Also we are in the process of publishing a book on 'disruptive eating' which can take our message very far and beyond the US

 a.
 Replacing buffet with $5 food box (5 items) ~ buffet not good for healthy eating, not good for business too, read our blog 'say No to the buffet

 b.
 Only whole wheat bread (Roti) ~ No tandoor oven, no Naan (white flour bread) ~ read our blog 'why whole wheat bread'

 c.
-Focus on 'Curry' ~ only restaurant with 'Make your own curry' , only 'curry' option and 8 oz offering, now in grocery stores with 50 days shelf-life
+Focus on 'Curry' ~ only restaurant with 'Make your own entree' , only 'curry' option and 8 oz offering, now in grocery stores with 50 days shelf-life

 d.
 Meat for protein? ~ promoting vegetarian eating specially lentils, soya chunks and tofu

 e.Promoting goat meat ~ in the US, only 8-10% of the population are vegetarians or vegans, goat healthier than chicken, read our blog 'why goat meat'

 f.
 Messaging ~ from our phone no to the logo to our blog to our usage of bio-degradable products, the message is Eat Healthy, Save Energy, Save our planet